Earthquake Mass Re-imagined : 2022

 Hinde consulted with Mexico’s top seismologists to inform the artwork.
 Seismic data from the earthquake that shook Mexico on 19th September 2017 shapes the behaviour and playback of the record players.
 As seismicity rises, the vocals become more fragmented and shift in density.
 As the earth re-settles, the voices are reconfigured in a new way, yet remain disjointed.

-The pure, untreated vocals on the record players are accompanied by a textural, spatialised soundscape created from processes inspired by seismological research.
+The untreated vocals on the record players are accompanied by a textural, spatialised soundscape created from processes inspired by seismological research.
 Hinde resonated the vocal recordings in locations with significant historical seismic activity in Mexico, including 16th century monasteries that sustained damage from the 2017 earthquake.
 She further displaced the recordings by re-recording them travelling through the earth at relevant locations in Mexico.
 Seismic data has also been directly translated into sound within human hearing range.

 Playing on both the title of Brumel’s work and Mexico’s seismic instabilities, Hinde presents a work that ties the emotional power of Brumel’s composition to the ruptures of the world we inhabit 500 years later.